ktorio/ktor-documentation/codeSnippets/snippets/metrics/README.md

 # Metrics

-Sample project for [Ktor](https://ktor.io) demonstrating metrics feature.
+A sample Ktor project demonstrating the [Metrics](https://ktor.io/docs/dropwizard-metrics.html) feature.

 ## Running

-Execute this command in the repository's root directory to run this sample:
+To run this sample, execute the following command in a repository's root directory:

 ```bash
 ./gradlew :metrics:run
 ```

-And navigate to [http://localhost:8080/](http://localhost:8080/) to see the sample home page.
+Then, navigate to [http://localhost:8080/](http://localhost:8080/) to see the sample home page.
+Metrics will be logged every 10 seconds and displayed in a server's output.

-Watch the log.
-This sample logs Ktor metrics every 10 seconds.